My Blind Spot is competing with other organizations and individuals for the

 low vision people worldwide.”
 Please take a moment now to enjoy the video we created

-.
+to support our application for the prize.
 After that, give it the “thumbs up” to help us get

 to the next round of the competition and please invite all your friends, colleagues, and